MikHulk/cassapi/README.md

 bye
 ```

-At the end the script show a report and asks for working dir removal.
-You can say y and the
+At the end the script shows a report and asks for working dir removal.
+You can say "y" and the
 fetched and extracted files will be removed.
-If you need to keep these file just answer
+If you need to keep these files just answer
 something else and files will be available under the folder `./work-YYMMDD` under the path
-you passed with `dir` positional argument.
+you passed with the `dir` positional argument.

 # Rootless Podman Howto